nedtaylor/athena/README.md

 The software currently uses a namelist input file system.
 There is currently no help function.
 However, an example input file has been provided in example/param.in.

 This code has been developed using the gcc 12.2.0 fortran compiler.
 This has not been tested on ifort (due to outdated ifort compilers on our current setup).

+The code has a makefile.
+You SHOULD be able to build with it.
+Current methods are:

+-- basic make --

+make

+-- build with intentions --

+make build <opt> [opt]

+make build mp

+make build optim

+make build dev

+make build mp optim

+make build mp dev

+make build mp fast

+To define the compiler, use make FC=<compiler_name>